meyerscetbon/Deep-K-SVD/README.md

 ## Example

-We present some visual results compared to various other methods.
+We present some visual results compared to various other methods when sigma = 25.
 ![figure](results.png)